An Insignificant Man (2016) – A Thothful Movie Review

 What Does Winning in Politics Demand?

-After watching ‘An Insignificant Man’, I’m thinking one has to watch out for:
+After watching ‘An Insignificant Man’, I’m thinking one has to be prepared to:

 Compromise – Nobody, including the leaders of the AAP will deny that they’ve significantly compromised on many initial idealistic claims.
 They’ve lost key support and leaders under this pretext, yet they’ve historically and unexpectedly won two key elections.
 The film gives you a glimpse at in-party arguments, thought-provoking explanations and conflicts – resulting from said compromises.